mdn/browser-compat-data/README.md

 ## Format of the browser compat json files
 The definitive description of the format used to represent compatibility data is the [schema file](https://github.com/mdn/browser-compat-data/blob/master/schemas/compat-data.schema.json).
 You can also have a look at the [schema documentation](https://github.com/mdn/browser-compat-data/blob/master/schemas/compat-data-schema.md).

-*Please note that we do not (yet) guarantee the stability of the data format.
-You're welcome to use the data, but its structure is subject to change without notice.*

 ## Issues?